yrlu/reinforcement_learning/README.md

 ## Implementations of Reinforcement Learning Algorithms in Python

 (Working in progress) Implementations of selected reinforcement learning algorithms with tensorflow and openai gym.
-Trying to make each algorithm standalone and easy to read and run.
+Trying to make each algorithm standalone and easy to run.

 -Yiren Lu (luyiren [at] seas [dot] upenn [dot] edu)